 In 2008 Judge Nicholson implemented the Most Wanted program, a program which utilizes the assistance of the public through the Internet to apprehend those individuals that pose a risk to public safety who have absconded from the court system.

 Judge Nicholson also instituted a Night Court program for Landlord/Tenant and Small Claims cases.
-One night per month Judge Nicholson holds court without any additional cost to the taxpayers.
-The program has been helpful to those who cannot afford to take time off of work to address certain civil matters.
+One night per month Judge Nicholson held court without any additional cost to the taxpayers.
+The program assisted those who could not afford to take time off of work to address certain civil matters.

 Judge Nicholson currently serves on the Board of Directors for the Rochester-based Rainbow Connection, North Oakland YMCA, Rochester Regional Chamber of Commerce, Detroit Zoological Society Board and the Oakland County Zoological Authority Board.
 She previously served as a Trustee for Notre Dame Preparatory/Marist Academy.
 She is also involved in several community organizations such as the Rochester/Auburn Hills Coalition for the Prevention of Substance Abuse; the North Oakland Community Coalition, HAVEN Mock Trial Judge; The Women's Foundation; the Oakland County Coordinating Council Against Domestic Violence; the Mayor's Advisory Committee for Van Hoosen Museum; and the Greater Rochester, Auburn Hills, and Lake Orion/Oxford Chambers of Commerce.
 She was also appointed by the Michigan Supreme Court to the Local Intergovernmental Advisory Council and the Advisory Collection Committee and is a member of MJI's Crime Victim Rights Manual's Editorial Advisory Committee.